imperva/terraform-provider-incapsula/website/docs/r/mtls_client_to_imperva_certificate_site_settings.html.markdown

     site_id            = incapsula_site.example-site.id
 }
 ```

-Use of `depends_on` parameter to ensure proper order of editing related resources
+Use the `depends_on` parameter to ensure that related resources are applied in the proper order.

 ```hcl
 resource "incapsula_mtls_client_to_imperva_ca_certificate_site_settings" "demo_client_to_imperva_certificate_site_settings" {